Bauke Mollema: 2013

-2014 season
+2014

 At the Tour de France, Mollema sat seventh overall heading into the penultimate stage, an individual time trial 54 km in length.
 However, riding a new Bianchi for the first time, Mollema could only place in 140th position and slipped to tenth overall in the general classification, 21 minutes and 24 seconds behind the winner, Vincenzo Nibali.
 He quickly redeemed himself one week later, where he took his first podium at Clásica de San Sebastián, when he finished 2nd just behind Alejandro Valverde.